- English »

 “No,” the man said giving his head a slight shake, “you haven’t seen this work before.
 This portrait has been in private hands for years.
 And besides, let me be honest with you, I don’t think there has been an exhibition of Beckwith’s work in the last 75 years.
 He wasn’t that famous.”
 (3)

-Captain Snow Finds the Portrait Painter's Diary
+Captain Snow Finds his Past Life Portrait Painter's Diary

 Snow later found that Beckwith’s last exhibition was in 1911, well before Snow was even born.
 Snow also found that though Beckwith wasn’t a famous artist, he was a good administrator, as is Bob.
 Beckwith became the President of the National Academy of Design, in New York.
 The Academy had kept Beckwith’s diaries, as well as an unpublished autobiography.